grigorygil99/grigorygil99.github.io/_posts/2023-01-29-sense-certainty-2.md

-Huge doubts if the otherness can be considered a being, atleast in sc, due to otherness not being in-itself while the object is in-itself, there is a undisputed guarantee of the objects unmediated existence (well, undisputed by by what sc defines the object as).
+Huge doubts if the otherness can be considered a being, atleast in sc, due to otherness not being in-itself while the object is in-itself, there is a undisputed guarantee of the objects unmediated existence (well, undisputed
+by what sc defines the object as).
 There is also the point that due to object being Being there should be a contrasting element that opposes